 - When you stop smoking, other drugs may be affected.
 Talk with your doctor.

 - Talk with your doctor if you have seizures or have ever had seizures.

-- New or worse mental, mood, or behavior problems have happened with Chantix Continuing Month Pak.
-These problems include thoughts of suicide or killing someone else, depression, forceful actions, fury, anxiety, and anger.
+- New or worse mental, mood, or behavior problems have happened with Chantix Continuing Month Pak (varenicline).
+These problems include thoughts of suicide or murder, depression, forceful actions, fury, anxiety, and anger.
 These problems have happened in people with and without a history of mental or mood problems.
-Watch people who take this medicine closely.
+Watch people who take Chantix Continuing Month Pak (varenicline) closely.
 If you think you have any of these problems, call your doctor right away.
 Call your doctor right away if you have any other signs like nervousness, restlessness, grouchiness, panic attacks, or any new or worse changes in mood or actions.